Skip to main content

 • “The idea is great: allow the player to build their ships however they want and allow them to freely sail around an awesome world in order to unwrap a story.”

-• “The game is fine, the physics can be a bit buggy at times and the content in story mode abruptly ends after around 6 hours of play.”
+• “The content in story mode abruptly ends after around 6 hours of play.”

 • “A charming game, with simple physics and a lovely atmosphere.”